 This is why an “open-ended” estimate feels like a black hole and a quote feels like a tidy box.
 Time management all depends on how modifications are handled.
 A strategy for dealing with modifications should be determined at the outset so that it is a benefit and not a hindrance.
 Feature creep can be easily controlled by focusing on the priorities first and saving bonus items for later in the development process.
 A good developer will help you identify and manage feature creep, ensuring that core priorities don’t fall to the wayside in favor of more eXciting new features.
 Your developer should categorize features in terms of needs vs. wants and tackle the needs right out of the gate to ensure they get done.

 Two concepts are worth mentioning here.
 The first is the rates developers charge.
 Software development may feel like the Wild West but developers by and large tend to charge what they feel their skill is worth.
+So how much does it cost to hire a good developer?
 Low-priced developers are often young (in the sense of time in developing their skill), inexperienced (with the technologies) or slow (haven’t mastered the techniques efficiently).
-The price seems right, but the work may be subpar or a lot of hours end up being billed because of slow development.
+The software development price seems right, but the work may be subpar or a lot of hours end up being billed because of slow development.
 More eXperienced and skilled developers are more thorough, quick to resolve development challenges and faster to produce the final product.
 They charge more per hour but bill fewer hours.
 The overall cost often works out about the same but can come with a noticeable difference in quality.

 The second concept is the three intertwined factors of any service: good, fast and cheap.
 The rule of thumb is that you can choose two of the three, but you can’t have all three.
 If the product is good and done fast it will be eXpensive.
 If it’s done fast and cheap it will not meet eXpectations.
 If it is good and cheap the developer has to spend time on other paying work to afford the time to make it good at a low price, which requires eXtra calendar time.
 You choose which two are the most important factors.